smlpt/MLP-Tool/Documentation_EN.md

 #### Weights & Bias

 Print a table of all weights in the network model and a table of bias values per neuron.

+The weight and bias matrices can be saved to an excel file from within the dialog.

 ### Saving